hatem-darweesh/assuremappingtools/README.md

 ### Known Issues
 - lat/lon coordinates projection is using only MGRSProjector added by the autoware team.
 - When saving from any type to lanelet2 projection is mostly incorrect. but the map is usable is lat/lon is not important, also the map can't be projected in sattelite imagery in JSOM, but still could be edited.
+- No support for multi-storey parking maps yet.